Rokyyz/unit-1CS/Project/project1.md

 Design statement:
 I will design and make an electronic ledger for a client, Ms. Sato, a cryptocurrency trader keen on learning more skills surrounding trading cryptocurrencies.
 The electronic ledger will track cryptocurrency transactions in the account, display the current value of the chosen crypto coin, compare it to a previous data point, and make suggestions regarding investment opportunities using the software Python.
 It will take approximately one 3-4 weeks to make and will be evaluated according to the criteria shown in the success criteria, including functionality, and usability.

-## Description of coin and citation
+## Description of coin

 "Dogecoin is an open-source, dog-themed cryptocurrency established in 2013 by Jackson Palmer and Billy Markus.
 It's based on an internet meme.
 Dogecoin features a Shiba Inu, a Japanese breed of dog, as its logo.
 It is based on Litecoin and uses the same proof-of-work technology.
 The currency’s faceplate features the Shiba Inu’s head with the letter “D” superimposed.
 Although the value of an individual Dogecoin is very small (often a portion of a cent) the massive number of Dogecoins in circulation correlates to a market capitalization of over $1 billion."
-[REF1]

-[REF1]

-Works Cited

-FRANKENFIELD, JAKE.
-“Cryptocurrency Dogecoin (DOGE): What It Is, History, and Uses.”
-INVESTOPEDIA, 9 September 2022, https://www.investopedia.com/terms/d/dogecoin.asp#:~:text=Dogecoin%20is%20an%20open%2Dsource,proof%2Dof%2Dwork%20technology.
-Accessed 4 October 2023.

-Rouse, Margaret.
-“Dogecoin.”
-Techopedia, 4 September 2023, https://www.techopedia.com/definition/33147/dogecoin#:~:text=Dogecoin%20is%20a%20dog%2Dthemed,capitalization%20of%20over%20%241%20billion.
-Accessed 4 October 2023.
+[REF1,2]

 ## Justification of the tools/structure of your solution